rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 )
 ```

-Tracking will now work as expected, since our extra TrackingAttributes will be forwarded correctly to the `<button>`
+Tracking will now work as expected, since our extra [Tracking Attributes](/tracking/api-reference/general/TrackingAttributes.md) will be forwarded correctly to the `<button>`

 ### Props forwarding - 3rd party libraries
 Third party components, especially UI libraries, usually allow specifying custom attributes.
 It's worth verifying by checking the documentation.

-Let's look at an example with InputBase from Material UI.
+Let's look at an example with [InputBase](https://mui.com/api/input-base/) from [Material UI](https://mui.com/).
 This is a search input box.
 ```typescript jsx
 <InputBase
   id={'search'}